HamzaHassanMir/JAVASCRIPT---Random-Password-Generator/README.md

    ```bash
    cd <repository-name>
    ```
-3.Open index.html in your browser
+3. Open index.html in your browser

-4.click Generate Password
+4. click Generate Password

 🧠 Code Overview
 The core logic is handled in script.js and focuses on generating secure random passwords.